ucf-draco-mike/silver-eureka/content/copy.md

 You'll find the equipment we're looking for here.
 Please note that we can not say what the instrument will be doing on the bench: the engagement is under an NDA and the measurement design sits inside it.
+Your equipment will not be modified beyond standarized calibration.
 If a detail would change your decision, ask —  we can say more in a room than on a public page.

 ## Priority labels

-- critical → "Critical — the bench cannot run without this"
+- critical → "Critical — our benchmarking cannot run without this"
 - high → "High value — saves the project meaningful cost"
 - nice → "Helpful — strengthens our bench"